radialglo/getting-started/README.md

 getting-started
 ===============

-Slide Deck for UCLA Extension talk about getting started with JavaScript
+Slide Deck for UCLA Extension talk about getting started with Front End Development